hoophq/docs/docs/usecases/heroku-exec.md

 This mode is useful when it's needed to check or change the state of your application in a particular dyno.
 However it's more intrusive since it allows to interact it directly with the state of the application.

 :::caution WARNING
 This modes requires the feature [runtime-heroku-exec](https://devcenter.heroku.com/articles/exec), which requires restarting the dyno for the first time.
-Use it with care.
 :::

 ### Caveats